codybarr-thinkful/thingful-client/README.md

 -   You should update your login form to call the login endpoint and store the JWT from the response in local storage.
 -   Ensure that all the API requests use this token instead of the basic token.

+**Checkpoint 6**

+-   The registration endpoint should appropriately validate the required fields, including unique usernames and complex non-ambiguous passwords.
+-   You should store passwords as bcrypted hashes for better data protection.